Java client for QuestDB

 Flow control

-For large result sets, byte-credit flow control prevents the server from overwhelming the client:
+For large result sets, byte-credit flow control prevents the server from overwhelming the client.
+Set initial_credit on the query connect string (via the builder's queryConfig):

-// Server pauses after streaming ~256 KiB, auto-replenishes after each batch
+// server pauses after streaming ~256 KiB, auto-replenishes per batch

 }